-Students may use their notes and texts to complete essays; however, essays should be completed alone, without the help of classmates.
+Students may use their notes and texts to complete essays, and students are encouraged to discuss their topics with classmates; however, essays must be unique.
 Students are encouraged to use texts beyond required readings, especially primary sources, though they may also use secondary sources.
 All referenced sources MUST be cited using a commonly accepted manual of style (such as MLA or APA).